mz2/WeightedLRUCache/README.md

 }
 ```

 Note above the use of `Int.max` as the max count -- here only a weight constraint was given (both item count and total weight can be constrained).

-A cache created as above behaves such that...
-- the first inserted value (with key `"a"`) will be dropped after the next two have been inserted (since the 3rd insertion brings the total weight to `11`, i.e. above the maximum of `10`).
-- the callback passed into the initializer is called (synchronously, in the call stack that results from the cache insertion of key `"c"` below).
+Let's add two more items in there:

 ```swift
 cache["a"] = WeightedValue<String>(weight: 5, value: "foo")